 Hydrogen is one of the highest volume chemicals used in industry worldwide based on its remarkable diversity of applications.
 Interestingly, applications for hydrogen span the usage range from hundreds of millions of standard cubic feet per day in refineries to just a few standard cubic feet per day for specialty crystal growth and leak checking.

 The vast range in usage range means a diversity of supply approaches to suit.
-Proton’s hydrogen generators serve a portion of the market corresponding to small to medium-sized users.
+Nel’s hydrogen generators serve a portion of the market corresponding to small to medium-sized users.

 What are the main problems with hydrogen storage/delivery for these applications?